 To sign-up for a Training Account, Register Here.
 If you are a DiRAC User with a SAFE account, we encourage you to use the same username when you register for your Training account.

-Following the test we will ask you to complete a small number of multiple-choice questions designed to assess how useful you found the training and offer you the option to give us feedback.
-If you took the training we encourage you to take the survey so we can improve it for future generations.
+Following the test we will ask you to complete a small number of multiple-choice questions designed to assess how useful you found the training and offer you the option to give us feedback and suggestions.
+If you took the training we encourage you to take the survey so we can improve the content for future generations.
 The survey only takes a couple of minutes to complete.

 We use the information from the survey to help us better understand the needs of our user community and to identify areas where we can improve and more closely target our training offering to those needs.
 Our aim is to continually develop and innovate DiRAC’s training offering as those needs evolve.

 The information you give will not be shared with anyone outside our small training team and we will never share your personal contact information with any external organisation.
-Once matched-up, your responses to the survey are fully anonymised before any analysis is undertaken.
+Your responses to the survey are fully anonymised before any analysis is undertaken.